In the Ardbeg distillery

 We start our discovery of Islay with a visit to the ruins of Kildalton Chapel, built in the 13th century.
 Next to the chapel stands a 12 foot (4m) high Celtic cross dating from the first millennium AD.
 Afterwards we will visit the Laphroaig distillery on the south coast of Islay.
 This is the only distillery on Islay that still malts the barley on site.

 In the afternoon, we take an airy cliff top walk around the Mull of Oa ('oa' pronounced simply 'o').
-The stretch between spectacular Dun Athad, on its narrow headland, and the high monument on the Mull itself is as grand a stretch of coast as any on the islands and should certainly blow the cobwebs away and allow us to walk off lunch.
+The stretch between spectacular Dun Athad, on its narrow headland, and the American Monument on the Mull itself is as grand a stretch of coast as any on the islands and should certainly blow the cobwebs away and allow us to walk off lunch.
 If there's particularly good visibility we can see both the Irish and mainland Scottish coasts to remind us of the ancient close links between Scotland, Islay and Ireland, perpetuated in Gaelic place names and the Gaelic speech of many Ilich.

 4 miles/6.5km and 330ft/100m of ascent